-As a rising exposure to hyperglycemia, along with the aging of the populations, is the main driver of this burden, population-based public health measures are needed to guide societies´ control the behavioral and environmental risks subjacent to hyperglycemia.
-While improvement of quality and access to clinical care and clinical prevention strategies have important roles to play, greater emphasis should be placed on overcoming barriers to implementation and evaluation of these population-based measures, as they are the only ones which can be reasonably expected to stem the tide of the increasingly prevalent hyperglycemia.
+As rising exposure to hyperglycemia, along with the aging of the population, is the primary driver of this burden, population-based public health measures are needed to guide societies' control of the behavioral and environmental risks subjacent to hyperglycemia.
+While improvement of quality and access to clinical care and clinical prevention strategies have important roles to play, greater emphasis should be placed on overcoming barriers to the implementation and evaluation of these population-based measures, as they are the only ones that can be reasonably expected to stem the tide of the increasingly prevalent hyperglycemia.